seethro/seethro.github.io/index.md

 <h1 align="center">Welcome to MyMediaSilo.com</h1>

-MyMediaSilo is a self-hosted cloud service; _[Nextcloud](https://nextcloud.com/)_ that is hosted on a private server.
+MyMediaSilo is a self-hosted cloud service that is based on [Nextcloud](https://nextcloud.com/).
+Unlike Dropbox, iCloud, Google Drive or Amazon, MyMediaSilo is hosted on a private server, and doesnt suffer any privacy issues.

+### What can you do with MyMediaSilo?
 You can use the [editor on GitHub](https://github.com/seethro/seethro.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.